pagkly/Zed/Investopedia3/What the Net Asset Value per Share Means for ETFs and Mutual Funds.md

 ## What Does NAVPS Tell You?

-The net asset value per share (NAVPS) is often used in relation to open-end or [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) since shares of such funds registered with the U.S. Securities and Exchange Commission (SEC) are redeemed at their net asset value.
+The net asset value per share (NAVPS) is often used in relation to open-end or [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) since shares of such funds registered with the U.S. Securities and Exchange Commission (SEC) are redeemed at their net asset value.

-Referring to the formula for net asset value per share (NAVPS) above, assets include the total market value of the fund's investments, [cash and cash equivalents](https://www.investopedia.com/terms/c/cashandcashequivalents.asp), receivables, and accrued income.
-Liabilities equal total short-term and long-term liabilities, plus all [accrued expenses](https://www.investopedia.com/terms/a/accruedexpense.asp), such as staff salaries, utilities, and other operational expenses.
+Referring to the formula for net asset value per share (NAVPS) above, assets include the total market value of the fund's investments, [[cash and cash equivalents]](https://www.investopedia.com/terms/c/cashandcashequivalents.asp), receivables, and accrued income.
+Liabilities equal total short-term and long-term liabilities, plus all [[accrued expenses]](https://www.investopedia.com/terms/a/accruedexpense.asp), such as staff salaries, utilities, and other operational expenses.
 The total number of expenses may be large as management expenses, distribution and marketing expenses, transfer agent fees, custodian, and audit fees may all be included.

 ### Key Takeaways